dz0u/dz0u.github.io/pages/Character Sheet.md

 			- Equipment doesn't go under **character-tags**.
 Instead, you'll want to put that in its own specialized section.
 		- One thing people might not think of is personality-related character tags.
 If your character is particularly quiet, you might want to add a **nonverbal** tag.
 - *Ability-Tags* on the other hand are basically things your character can do.
 Examples might include **denathan-swordsmanship** or **ice-magic**.
 Keep in mind that our current premise is that your character is still quite inexperienced with combat.
 Ability tags might also include non-combat skills, like **forging** or **alchemy**.
+- If you need any help with your character's backstory, talk to me directly.
+This wiki isn't complete, so there might be information not found on it.
+Also, make sure to read #READ-ME.